8/8/20 Game Preview: Miami Marlins at New York Mets

-The first off-day of the season was a much-needed break for the New York Mets (5-8), who played 13 straight days without a rest.
-The schedule picks up with a vengeance tonight as the Mets begin a 17-day stretch of games without an off day against the National League East’s first-place team, the Miami Marlins (6-1).
-First pitch for the opener of the weekend series is scheduled for 7:10 p.m. at Citi Field.
+A rainy Friday night at Citi Field was a microcosm of what has plagued the New York Mets (5-9) this season.
+The Mets fell behind early, got a ton of men on base, but couldn’t deliver the clutch hit to top the surging Miami Marlins (7-1).
+The teams are set to continue their weekend set tonight with first pitch for the contest scheduled for 7:10 p.m. at Citi Field.

-2019 was a bad year for the Marlins, who finished in dead last in the division with a 57-105 record, 40 games back of the first-place Atlanta Braves.
-Miami made some modest additions in the offseason, but there was little hope that they would compete for the division crown in a full season.
-The well-publicized COVID outbreak in the Marlins’ clubhouse has left the roster depleted but the team has still managed to win a lot of games in the early portion of the season.
-With a tough road ahead in order to make up all of their missed games it will be fascinating to see if the Marlins can keep up this hot start going forward.

-The Mets will send right-hander Michael Wacha (1-1, 6.00 ERA) to the mound tonight to make his Citi Field debut.
-Wacha was roughed up in Atlanta last Saturday, giving up five runs in four innings against the Braves to suffer his first loss of the season.
-Miami will counter with rookie right-hander Humberto Mejia (5-2, 2.09 ERA in minor league action in 2019), who is set to make his major league debut.
+The Mets will send rookie left-hander David Peterson (1-1, 3.86 ERA) to the mound tonight for his Citi Field debut.
+Peterson pitched well in his last start, allowing three runs in five innings against the Atlanta Braves last Sunday, but was stuck with his first loss due to a lack of run support.
+The Marlins will counter with rookie lefty Daniel Castano (7-4, 3.38 ERA in 2019 minor league season) to complete the matchup of southpaws.
+This will be Castano’s major league debut.

 Local Coverage: